mnot/I-D/scoping-protocols/draft.md

 ## Considering the Impact of Standardisation

-When the IETF determines that a limited-scope proposal cannot be published as an Internet Standard due to its potential harm, a few counter-arguments usually surface.
+When the IETF determines that a limited-scope proposal cannot be published due to its potential harm, a few counter-arguments usually surface.

-It is sometimes argued that if the IETF withholds standards-track status, the proponents can still have their proposal published as an Individual Submission, or by another standards organisation.
+It is sometimes argued that if the IETF withholds standards-track status (or publication altogether) the proponents can still have their proposal published as an Individual Submission, or by another standards organisation.

 This might be true, but it ignores the imprimatur of the IETF Standards Track; becoming an IETF standard *does* have demonstrable value, otherwise participants would not have invested significant resources into creating them, and indeed the proponents would not have brought their proposal to the IETF.

+Likewise, publication as an RFC -- even on another track -- is perceived by many as an implied endorsement by the IETF.

 A similar argument is that by accepting such work into the IETF, we can minimise harm and avoid something worse being published elsewhere.
 Again, this might be true, but if we compromise our values (as expressed in existing Internet Standards and Best Current Practices) to do so, this is a loss much greater than the area of the proposal in question; it establishes a precedent for further erosion of them, and dilutes their current expression.
 This must be avoided.